Rural society in China: Family and household

 A number of traditional attitudes toward the family have survived without being questioned.
 It is taken for granted that everyone should marry, and marriage remains part of the definition of normal adult status.
 Marriage is expected to be permanent.
 That marriage requires a woman to move into her husband's family and to become a daughter-in-law as well as a wife is still largely accepted.
 The norm of patrilineal descent and the assumption that it is sons who bear the primary responsibility for their aged parents remain.
 The party and government have devoted great effort to controlling the number of births and have attempted to limit the number of children per couple.
 But the authorities have not attempted to control population growth by suggesting that some people should not marry at all.

 In the past, kinship principles were extended beyond the domestic group and were used to form large-scale groups, such as lineages.
 Lineages were quite distinct from families; they were essentially corporate economic-political groups.
 They controlled land and, in some areas of China, dominated whole villages and sets of villages and held title to most of the farmland.
 Like most other late traditional associations, lineages were dominated by wealthy and educated elites.
 Ordinary peasants paid as much of their crop to their lineage group as they might have to a landlord.
 The Communists denounced these organizations as feudal systems by means of which landlords exploited others.
 The lineages were suppressed in the early 1950s and their land confiscated and redistributed in the land reform.
 Communal worship of distant lineage ancestors lost much of its justification with the dissolution of the lineage estate and was easily suppressed over the next several years.
 Domestic ancestor worship, in which members of a single family worshiped and memorialized their immediate ancestors, continued at least until 1966 and 1967, in the early stages of the Cultural Revolution, when Red Guards destroyed altars and ancestral tablets.
 In 1987 the party was still condemning ancestor worship as superstitious but had made little effort to end it.

 Marriage

-The Marriage Law of 1950 guaranteed everyone the freedom to choose his or her marriage partner.
+The Marriage Law of 1950 guaranteed everyone the freedom to choose their marriage partner.
 Nevertheless, especially in the countryside, there were few opportunities to meet potential mates.
 Rural China offered little privacy for courtship, and in villages there was little public tolerance for flirting or even extended conversation between unmarried men and women.
 Introductions and go-betweens continued to play a major role in the arrangement of marriages.
 In most cases each of the young people, and their parents, had an effective veto over any proposed match.